raspberrypilearning/timelapse-setup/worksheet.md

 ![mung bean time-lapse](images/mungbeans.gif)

-If you've never before used the Raspberry Pi Camera before, then it is probably a good idea to have a quick look through the first few steps in the [Getting Started with PiCamera](https://www.raspberrypi.org/learning/getting-started-with-picamera/worksheet/) resource, to familiarise yourself with the device, and to make sure it is working properly.
+If you've never before used the Raspberry Pi Camera Module before, then it is probably a good idea to have a quick look through the first few steps in the [Getting Started with PiCamera](https://www.raspberrypi.org/learning/getting-started-with-picamera/worksheet/) resource, to familiarise yourself with the device, and to make sure it is working properly.

 ## Taking a picture

-You can start by writing a simple script to take a picture using the Pi Camera.
+You can start by writing a simple script to take a picture using the Camera Module.

 1. Open IDLE (`Menu` > `Programming` > `Python 3 (IDLE)`